schibli23/Final-Capstone-Whack-a-Cat-/README.md

 # Installation
 To get started with the game, follow these steps:

-Fork and clone this repository.
+- Fork and clone this repository.
-Navigate to the project's folder.
+- Navigate to the project's folder.
-Run npm install to install dependencies.
+- Run npm install to install dependencies.
-To run the unit tests, use npm test.
+- To run the unit tests, use npm test.
 Note that passing all tests is recommended but not required to complete the assignment.

-# Files and Structure
-index.html: The HTML document that holds the game structure.
-Modify this file to pass the tests. src/styles.css: The CSS file for styling the game.
-You can make optional changes to enhance the appearance. src/index.js: The JavaScript file containing the game functionality.
-Modify this file to pass the tests. test/solution.test.js: Unit tests for the game.
 # User Stories
 # US-01 - Basic game structure
 Add a title to the game, surrounded by h1 tags.
 Example: <h1 id="title"> Whack-a-Mole </h1>